-While ordering breakfast the lovely young waitress, with an unhurried fluttering of lavish eyelashes, asks how we would like our eggs cooked.
-We reply ‘easy-over’, which draws a blank look; so I say medium, drawing another blank.
-Holding up my left hand, saying ‘no cooked’, and then my right saying ‘hard’, I point in between my hands, telling her ‘me-di-um’.
-She instantly gets it, and with a light the world smile that blossoms easily, replies ‘Ahh yes, I know meester; eggs in dee meedle’.
+While ordering breakfast the lovely young waitress, with an unhurried fluttering of her richly lashed eyes, asks how we would like our eggs cooked.
+We reply ‘easy-over’, which draws a blank look; so I say ‘medium’, drawing another blank.
+So, holding up one hand, saying ‘no cooked’, and then the other saying ‘hard’, I point in between my hands, telling her ‘me-di-um’.
+Then, with a light the world smile that blossoms easily, she replies ‘Ahh jess, I know meester; eggs in dee meedle’.
 Bingo, mission accomplished!

-Of all Havana’s vintage cars, only a few hundred have been granted a license to qualify with ‘classic status’; a designation entitling the owners to transport tourists about at $45 – $50 per hour; twice the average monthly salaries of Cubans doctors!
-Again, we can’t help but ponder how this makes any sense, but knowing better than to ask why we put it down to simply another flaw of Communism.
+Of all Havana’s vintage cars, only a few hundred are of a good enough quality to have been granted a license qualifying them with ‘classic status’; a designation entitling the owners to transport tourists fort $45 – $50 per hour.
+This rate is about 40 times higher than the normal taxis, and twice the average monthly salaries of Cubans doctors!
+Again, we can’t help but ponder how this makes any sense, but knowing better than to ask why, we put it down to simply another defect of Communism.

-Parque Cental has a staggering selection of these ‘classic’ rides parked and available for hire, so we decide to bite the bullet.
-Perusing the sea of long and low eye-candy with shiny big-assed tail fins and chrome grills like the locked teeth of a grinning piranha, our choice of chariot for today is a hot-pink 55 Chevy Bel-Air convertible, as a tribute to my youth.
+Parque Cental has a staggering selection of these ‘classic’ rides available for hire, so we decide to bite the bullet.
+Perusing the sea of long and low eye-candy with shiny big-assed tail fins and chrome grills, our choice of chariot is a hot-pink 55 Chevy Bel-Air convertible.

 Cruising down the road with the wind whooshing over our face and through our hair feels fantastic on such a hot day!
-My youth is temporarily recaptured as I fondly travel down Memory Lane remembering when, as a spirited teenager, I was rumbling through the streets of Victoria in a 55 Chevy of my own.
-Even though this reckless youth is now leaning more towards a youthless wreck, it still feels incredibly cool to once again be reunited with such a classic set of wheels!
+My youth is temporarily recaptured as I fondly remember from the basement of my brain, a time when as a spirited teenager I was rumbling through the streets of Victoria in a 55 Chevy of my own.
+Even though this reckless youth is now leaning more towards a youth-less wreck, it still feels incredibly cool to be reunited with such a classic set of wheels!

-Today we hit the streets to randomly distribute packets of soap and shampoo brought from home.
-The recipients are all very appreciative, as in this country of scarcities the book of luxuries is whippet-thin on content.
-Cuba appears be in grave need of the Heimlich Maneuver to stop it from choking on the embargo put in place almost six decades ago.
-Fidel’s decision to embrace Russia and communism at that time turned Cuba into a catastrophe in slow motion, sabotaging almost every aspect of its people’s lives.
+Today we randomly distributing packets of soap and shampoo brought from home, and the recipients on the streets all seem appreciative, as in this country the book of luxuries is whippet-thin on content.
+Cuba appears be in grave need of the Heimlich Maneuver, to stop it from choking on the embargo put in place almost six decades ago.
+Fidel’s decision to embrace Russia and communism at that time was responsible for turning Cuba into a catastrophe in slow motion, sabotaging almost every aspect of its people’s lives.

 Still, at no point during our stay have we ever felt threatened or unsafe.
-Over and over we have been impressed by the kindness of a people always eager to offer their help.
+Over and over we have been impressed by the kindness of a people always eager to offer help.
 In fact, asking for directions one day, an old fellow of very modest means tells us it is too far to walk, and reaching into his pocket, pulls out a few centavos which he tries to offer to us so we can take a bus.
-We graciously decline the heart-warming gesture that seems to exemplify the Cubans generosity.
+We graciously decline the heart-warming gesture that seems to epitomize the generosity of Cubans.

 Cuba may be far from Utopia, but the people mostly seem a happy bunch despite their hard sentence.
-One of the country’s passions is the game of dominoes, where people mingle with friends sharing a cigar, the latest gossip in the hood, and a few gurgles of rum that perhaps helps them manage the unmanageable in a nation of frustration looking for probation from a crime called Castro.
+One of the country’s passions is the game of dominoes, and people mingle with friends sharing a cigar, the latest gossip in the hood, and a few gurgles of rum, that perhaps help them manage the unmanageable in a nation of frustration looking for probation from a crime called Castro.

-On an emptyish stretch of road we come to a dominoes table set up on the street, with a ghetto blaster thumping from the hood of a fifties relic.
-The characters are playing with fervor, but at the sudden uncommon sight of tourists in the area, they stop clacking down tiles and try to make conversation.
-Politely offering a glass of some of the high-octane hootch they’re drinking, they raise a glass to toast us in a cordial manner, before we bid them a fond farewell to continue our wandering.
+Walking a gritty stretch of road we come to a dominoes table set up on the street, with a ghetto blaster thumping out a beat from the hood of some fifties relic.
+The characters are playing with fervor, but at the sudden uncommon sight of tourists in the area, they stop clacking down tiles to try to make conversation.
+Politely offering a glass of some of the high-octane hootch they’re drinking, they raise a glass to toast us in a cordial manner.

-Loyal to the soil of cushy Canada, we’re returning early tomorrow; so for our last night we’re back one more time to ‘El Idilio’ for another munching that does not disappoint.
-After the waiter brings out our dinners of grilled lobster and pineapple mixed with melted cheese served in a hollowed out pineapple shell, we hoist a pleasing glass of Argentinian wine, toasting our travels in yet another of our planet’s thoroughly intriguing countries.
+Loyal to the soil of cushy Canada, we cap off our last day in Cuba with a return to ‘El Idilio’ for another meal that does not disappoint.
+The waiter brings out grilled lobster and pineapple mixed with melted cheese and served in a hollowed out pineapple shell, and we hoist a pleasing glass of Argentinian wine, extolling our travels in yet another of our planet’s thoroughly intriguing countries.

-After our orgasmic dinner we take a choice bottle of rum for a stroll down to the Malecon, to share among the fishermen.
-Unfortunately, we’re foiled for the second night in a row by a nasty weather system that puts the kibosh on our plans.
-Wicked winds are slamming huge angry waves into, and over, the Malecon and high into the air; leaving a seawall normally heaving with bodies, now eerily empty.
+Strolling back to the casa particular along the Malecon, we’re accompanied by a choice bottle of rum which we plan to share among the fishermen.
+Unfortunately, for the second time in as many nights, a nasty weather system puts the kibosh on our plan, as wicked winds are slamming enormous angry waves into and over the Malecon, leaving a seawall normally heaving with bodies now eerily empty.